Meet the Press: High-definition broadcasting

 The set utilized from March 17, 1996 to April 25, 2010, had been designed as an experimental set for high-definition broadcasting, several editions of the program (including the first broadcast of a regular series on a major television network in HD) had aired in the format in the 1990s over experimental HD station WHD-TV in Washington, D.C.
 Despite this, the program continued to be transmitted in NTSC over the NBC network itself.
-On May 2, 2010, Meet the Press became the last NBC News program to convert to high definition, and unveiled a new set consisting of large video screens mostly used to display Washington scenery, satellite interview subjects and moderator and subject talking points, along with graphics produced for the format.
+On May 2, 2010, Meet the Press became the last NBC News program and the third Sunday morning talk show to convert and broadcast in high definition, and unveiled a new set consisting of large video screens mostly used to display Washington scenery, satellite interview subjects and moderator and subject talking points, along with graphics produced for the format.

 In January 2021, production of the program moved from WRC-TV facilities in Tenleytown to a ground floor studio in NBC's new Washington, D.C. bureau on Capitol Hill.
 The move included a new set.